Ocean Master: Origin

 Orm was born as the second son of Queen Atlanna, making him the younger half-brother of Arthur Curry.
-After Queen Atlanna has Arthur with a human male, Tom Curry, she gives up the child and allows him to raise their son.
+After Atlanna has Arthur with a human male, Tom Curry, she gives up the child and allows him to raise their son.
 Atlanna is forced to return to Atlantis and to marry a member of her royal guard, with Orm the result of the union.
 As a child, Orm was told stories of terrors of humans ("surface dwellers") and how he had a half-brother on the surface.
 Saddened, he begged for the Atlantean guard to rescue him but was denied, inspiring him to take the throne to one day "rescue" his brother.

-Twelve years later, Orm inherited the throne after mysterious circumstances after the deaths of his father and mother days apart, the former assumed to be killed by his enemies and the latter accused of being killed by Orm himself by the royal advisor, Nuidis Vulko.
+Twelve years later, Orm inherited the throne after mysterious circumstances after the deaths of his father and mother days apart, the former assumed to be killed by his enemies and the latter accused of being killed by Orm himself by royal advisor Nuidis Vulko.
 Failing to produce evidence, Vulko escapes and plots to overthrow Orm by placing Arthur on the throne.
-When Vulko is later confronted by Arthur (who is searching for Atlantis), he explains his brother's origins and tells him that Arthur is the rightful heir of Atlantis's throne, and therefore, must overthrow Orm, whom he claims to be corrupt ruler.
+When Vulko is confronted by Arthur (who is searching for Atlantis), he explains his brother's origins and tells him that Arthur is the rightful heir of Atlantis's throne, and therefore, must overthrow Orm, whom he claims to be corrupt ruler.

-When the brothers meet, Aquaman assumes the throne though abdicates it to Orm once more to live out his life as Aquaman under the promise that Orm does not attack the surface.
+When the brothers meet, Aquaman assumes the throne.
+However, he abdicates it to Orm once more to live out his life as Aquaman under the promise that Orm does not attack the surface.

 Aquaman: The Others

-Aquaman suspects Orm to be the Atlantean that hired Black Manta to steal Aquaman's scepter, which is an Atlantean relic of great power that was taken from the Dead King's tomb.
+Aquaman suspects Orm to be the Atlantean who hired Black Manta to steal Aquaman's scepter, which is an Atlantean relic of great power that was taken from the Dead King's tomb.
 When the Atlantean retrieves the relic, Aquaman believes Orm is in the Atlantean ship and demands that he reveal himself, but the Atlantean ship escapes.
 Later, Orm is visited by Aquaman to ask if he took the scepter, but Orm says that he did not, saying that if he wanted the relic scepter he would ask Aquaman for it.